Johannes Megapolensis: New Amsterdam

 Staying in New York, as it was renamed by the English, the minister helped establish the rights of the Reformed Church under English rule.
 His role in the surrender may have had repercussions, as on two separate occasions years later, prominent Dutch citizens testified under oath to his loyalty to the West India Company.
 Some accounts say that Megapolensis returned to Holland a few years later in 1668, where he died.
 According to Thomas DeWitt, it was his son Samuel, associate pastor at New Amsterdam, who returned to Holland.
-Others say that Johannes remained in New York, dying there in 1669 or 1670.